Troutnut.com Fly Fishing for Trout Home

 Hatching Behavior

-Most species at most times emerge in classic mayfly style on the surface and ride the water for a while before flying away.
-Floating nymph patterns and emergers are also effective.
+Though usually noted for migrating to the shallows to hatch, most species at times emerge in classic mayfly style on the surface and ride the water for a while before flying away.
+This is exacerbated by the inclement weather they often hatch in.
+Floating nymph patterns and emergers are very effective at these times.
 The hatch may last for a few hours each day.

-Knopp and Cormier note in Mayflies: An Angler's Study of Trout Water Ephemeroptera that some Paraleptophlebia mayflies have been observed to emerge by crawling out onto shore when the water is high in the Spring, but they give no further details about which species do this.
+George Edmunds in Mayflies of North and Central America documented that Paraleptophlebia mayflies have been observed to emerge by crawling out onto shore when the water is high in the Spring, but since he gives no further details about which species do this it is reasonable to assume it's generic.
+Knopp and Cormier note in Mayflies: An Angler's Study of Trout Water Ephemeroptera the same behavior.

 Spinner Behavior